 - You can’t get a payrise unless you’ve been working for more than N years

 - You can’t get more than one payrise in N years

 - That inflation adjustment on your salary counted as a payrise, so you can’t ask for a payrise now

 - You can’t be paid more than Peter

 The thing to realise is that all these rules are completely arbitrary.
 If the company had a genuine motivation to give you a payrise, the rules would vanish.
-To see that, try replacing “payrise” with “workload increase”.
+Try replacing “payrise” with “workload increase”.
 Software projects are extremely expensive, require skill, and have a high failure rate.
 Software work therefore carries a non-trivial amount of responsibility, so you might argue that employers should be very conservative about increasing how much involvement someone has in a project.
 But I’ve never heard an employer say anything like, “Great job on getting that last task completed ahead of schedule, but we need more time to see if you’re ready to increase your workload again.
 Just take a break until the next scheduled task, and if you do well at that one, too, maybe we can start giving you more work to do.”

-Note that I’m not claiming that your manager is evil.
+I’m not claiming that your manager is evil.
 At most larger companies, your manager really can’t do much against the company rules.
 I’m not writing this to call companies evil, either, because that won’t help you or me to get any payrises.
 What will help is understanding why companies can afford to make payrises difficult.

 Getting that Payrise

 You’ve probably seen this coming: it’s all about BATNA, and how you can’t expect your employer to agree to something that’s worse than their BATNA.
 So, what’s their BATNA?
 What happens if you ask for a payrise, and they say no?